smyrnakis/raspberry-born/chapters/vpn.md

 <br>

-*The above script (version of 13/12/2021, including the customisations) is also available [HERE](https://github.com/smyrnakis/raspberry-born/blob/main/src/vpn/openvpn-install.sh).*

-*It is recommended that you always get the newest version and follow the above steps before a fresh OpenVPN installation.*

 ### Dynamic DNS

 It would be useful to set up a Dynamic DNS FQDN before starting the installation of OpenVPN.
 That way, you will be able to easily connect to your server remotely.